 I am the volunteer project administrator or co-administrator of the following DNA projects at Family Tree DNA: the Cruwys/Cruse/Cruise DNA Project, the Devon DNA Project, the mtDNA Haplogroup U4 Project, the Kennett DNA Project and the Aldous DNA Project.
 All these projects are independent genealogical research studies.
 I receive no payment or incentives from Family Tree DNA or any other organisation or institution to run these projects.

 I was appointed as one of the moderators for the R1b-U106/S21 mailing list in April 2014.

-I occasionally receive a small fee and reimbursement of travelling expenses when giving presentations.
+I occasionally receive a small fee and reimbursement of travelling expenses when giving presentations, and I receive a complimentary speaker's pass where appropriate.
+I received a free DNA kit from Family Tree DNA in recompense for lecturing in the DNA workshop at Who Do You Think You Are?
+Live 2014 and at Genetic Genealogy Ireland 2014 but otherwise paid for my own travelling and accommodation costs for attending these events.
 I receive small fees for the articles that I have written for commercial family history magazines.

-I sometimes get asked to do private DNA consultations for which I charge a modest fee, and I occasionally undertake paid genealogical research.
+I sometimes get asked to do private DNA consultations for individuals for which I charge a modest fee.
+I have occasionally provided a paid genetic genealogy consultation service for TV production companies.
+I sometimes undertake paid genealogical research.

 I have paid for all my own DNA tests and for those of all family members tested.